 How to recognize genuine Palazuelos Variscite

-The green of Palazuelos is more earthy and muted than that of Utah.
+The green from Palazuelos is earthier and duller than that from Utah.
 The veins are white or yellow (quartz/calcite), never black as in turquoise.
 The low hardness (3.5–5 Mohs) distinguishes it from glass or colored resin: a metal key will scratch it.
 Under magnification, the texture is microcrystalline and uniform, without granularity or bubbles.

 Frequently Asked Questions